 I’m pleased to let you know that the Library currently has trial access to ProQuest Recent Newspapers: The Guardian, a new resource that gives us full-text and full digitised images of The Guardian newspaper from 2010 – recent (3-month embargo).

-You can access the database via the E-resources trials page.
-Access is available both on and off-campus.
+You can access ProQuest Recent Newspapers: The Guardian from the E-resources trials page.
+Access is available on and off-campus.

 Yesterday, 24th October, was the start of Africa Week 2019 at the University.
 A chance to celebrate Edinburgh’s connections to the region.
 There are a number of events taking place to mark Africa Week but I wantedto highlight just some of the library resources available to staff and students of the University that will allow you to study and research Africa and Africa related subjects further.

 1. C.A.S. collection on 4th floor, Main Library

 Have you ever been searching DiscoverEd for a book or journal related to Africa and come across shelfmarks starting C.A.S.?Continue reading →